ocaml/dune/doc/reference/foreign-stubs.rst

   Dune will scan all library directories to find all matching files and raise an error if multiple source files map to the same object name.
-  If you need to have multiple object files with the same name, you can package them into different :ref:`foreign-archives` via the ``foreign_archives`` field.
+  If you need to have multiple object files with the same name, you can package them into different :doc:`foreign-archives` via the ``foreign_archives`` field.
 This field uses the :doc:`ordered-set-language` where the ``:standard`` value corresponds to the set of names of all source files whose extensions match the specified ``language``.